egc112/OpenWRT-egc-add-on/openvpn-scramble/Add OpenVPN Scramble XOR.md

 Usage:
 Scramble options can be used to obfuscate the connection this can be useful to escape censoring.
-It is supported by a number of OpenVPN providers e.g. TorGuard, StrongVPN, IPvanish etc.
+It is supported by a number of OpenVPN providers e.g. TorGuard, StrongVPN, IPvanish etc. and also by DDWRT, Android and Windows (see below).

 Note: scramble options must be the same on client and server side!